MikoAL/Lucid/Progress_Report.md

 # 2024/03/02
 I actually figured out how to use Textual!
 It took me an entire Saturday, but I figured it out.

+# 2024/03/06
+In the past few days, I have been busy with school.
+I have been given the deadline of June?
+Which means I am fucked.
+I might have to scale things down a bit.